 So what does it mean to be innovative?

-Innovation does not have to be sexy to work.
+Innovation and innovation strategies do not have to be sexy to work.
 Partly, innovation is to become obsessed with your customer, understand their unmet needs, and design a solution that meets those needs.
 The issue with corporate innovation is that organizations design solutions for their customers in a silo – without bringing in a test-and-learn approach.
 Organizations often fund large scale projects and incentivise their employees to build a product or service without incentivising learning, testing, and pivoting along the way.
 According to MIT Slogan, over $100 billion is wasted on innovation spend every year.
 One key reason for that waste is not having the right systems in place to enable innovation within a corporation.
 A foundational piece to corporate innovation is having an effective Stage-Gate Process.

 Stage-Gate: 8 focus areas for success

 A stage-gate process implements strategic meetings across the product development lifecycle.
 These strategic meetings allow organizations to make go or no go decisions based on market data, learnings, and experimentation.
 Depending on the stage of the project investment, decisions are made within the stage-gate process; new products are given less investment to explore the problem area, test with customers, and define product/market fit, and products farther along the product development lifecycle are given the investment needed to scale.

 During each stage-gate meeting, a cross functional board of decision makers, who act like venture capitalists, come together to make three specific decisions.
 Pivot.
 Preserve.
 Parish.